-- 1 Operator entry Move to a different Screen - (2) Is the Password request active function activated in the Passwords tab? - 3 Is the screen password protected?
-You activate password protection separately for each screen by selecting Yes in the PW-x field of the Screens parameter table. - 4) Has the password been entered correctly and has OK been pressed? - 6 Has an alternative screen in the event of an abort with ESC been defined? - 7) The previous screen will continue to be displayed.
-Password entry is possible again. - (8) The alternative screen is shown (only from device version number 05). - (9) The protected screen is shown. - 10 End of screen change.
+- (1) Operator entry Move to a different Screen - (2) Is the Password request active function activated in the Passwords tab? - 3 Is the screen password protected?
+You activate password protection separately for each screen by selecting Yes in the PW-x field of the Screens parameter table. - (4) Has the password been entered correctly and has OK been pressed? - (5) Has the password entry been aborted with ESC? - (6) Has an alternative screen in the event of an abort with ESC been defined? - (7) The previous screen will continue to be displayed.
+Password entry is possible again. - (8) The alternative screen is shown (only from device version number 05). - (9) The protected screen is shown. - (10) End of screen change.